-What to Expect in 1st
+What to Expect in First Grade

 “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Mark 10:14

-Bible: Teachers introduce students to the pattern of creation, fall, redemption, and restoration within the Bible and our world.
+BIBLE: Teachers introduce students to the pattern of creation, fall, redemption, and restoration within the Bible and our world.
 They study Bible stories rich in characters and events that show God’s glory and goodness.
 Students also learn Red Star Scripture passages and recite them from memory.

-History: Teachers introduce students to Texas symbols, Spanish and French explorers, Spanish missions, and Texas Independence.
+HISTORY: Teachers introduce students to Texas symbols, Spanish and French explorers, Spanish missions, and Texas Independence.
 Our studies culminate with a Texas Independence Day performance and celebration in the spring.

-Reading: Students learn to read through daily phonics lessons and practice using leveled books.
+READING: Students learn to read through daily phonics lessons and practice reading using leveled books.
 Teachers incorporate reading aloud and shared reading to model and teach excellent reading and comprehension skills.
 They also integrate classic literature during small and large group instruction and introduce students to many genres, including fiction, fairy tales, myths, non-fiction, and poetry.

-Language/Writing: Students continue to practice handwriting and spelling.
+LANGUAGE/WRITING: Students continue to practice handwriting and spelling.
 They are introduced to grammar concepts, beginning sentence structure, and the writing process.

-Science: Students participate in hands-on experiments to study the properties of water, the water cycle, plants, animals, and sound.
+SCIENCE: Students participate in hands-on experiments to study the properties of water, the water cycle, plants, animals, and sound.

-Math: Students use models to manipulate numbers up to 100; compare and order items; use the order, grouping, and zero properties to develop addition and subtraction fact strategies; add and subtract up to two-digit numbers with and without regrouping, and use mental math strategies to add and subtract.
+MATH: Students use models to manipulate numbers up to 100; compare and order items; use the order, grouping, and zero properties to develop addition and subtraction fact strategies; add and subtract up to two-digit numbers with and without regrouping, and use mental math strategies to add and subtract.
 They learn to tell time, use a calendar, add equal groups to introduce multiplication, explore plane and solid shapes, and collect and organize data using tally charts, pictures, and bar graphs.

-Spanish: Students learn practical and developmentally appropriate Spanish.
+SPANISH: Students learn practical and developmentally appropriate Spanish.
 They listen to books and Bible stories in Spanish, memorize Bible verses, and study Spanish-speaking countries and their cultures.

-Art: Students study various artists, different cultures, as well as the elements of art and principles of design while exploring different types of media and techniques to create their artwork.
+ART: Students study various artists, different cultures, as well as the elements of art and principles of design while exploring different types of media and techniques to create their artwork.
 They focus on the Native American civilization, plants, and animals.

 STEM: Students integrate Science, Technology, Engineering, and Mathematics through engaging, hands-on projects with a biblical worldview.
 They learn to be creative problem solvers by exploring the Engineering Design Process.
 Cooperative and purposeful teamwork helps students listen, improve, and succeed.

-Chapel: Our vision is to transform new generations of students who use their minds, hearts, hands, and feet to be culture makers for Jesus Christ.
+CHAPEL: Our vision is to transform new generations of students who use their minds, hearts, hands, and feet to be culture makers for Jesus Christ.
 We focus on developing winsome Christian character and strong biblical knowledge.

-Recess: Students have outdoor recess daily.
+RECESS: Students have recess daily.

 Our field studies enrich the curriculum and may include visiting the Austin Nature and Science Center and the State Capitol.